Why University of Waterloo Workers Need a Union (Story|Passage)

 Why Not Waterloo?

-This article by Adam King in Passage shows why we need a union in Waterloo!
-Student worker organizers Sophia Sanniti (Environment), Lynne Sargent (English), and Marvin Pafla (Computer Science) describe the conditions that inspired OrganizeUW, the challenges - and the creative solutions - around organizing during remote learning, and the catastrophic impacts the pandemic has had on student workers and sessional instructors.
+A new article by Adam King in Passage magazine discusses why we need a union at Waterloo!
+Student worker organizers Sophia Sanniti (Environment), Lynne Sargent (English), and Marvin Pafla (Computer Science) describe the conditions that inspired OrganizeUW, the challenges - and creative solutions - around organizing during remote learning, and the catastrophic impacts the pandemic has had on student workers and sessional instructors.

 We Need a Union

-King's article is a great intro to the circumstances, exacerbated by the pandemic, that we need a union to improve.
-Read the whole article at Passage.
-Here are excerpts of what Lynne, Marvin, and Sophias had to say!
+King's article is a great intro to the current circumstances, exacerbated by the pandemic, that we're facing and that we need a union to improve.
+Here are a few excerpts of what the students had to say:

 The UW Graduate Student Association, the only representative body of graduate students at the university, endorsed the union campaign in July 2020, followed by many other student organizations on campus.